Looport/Millennium-Falcon/readme.md

 	nats --http_port 8222
 ```

+After snip, you will get demons with witch you could connect services.

 ## Workspace
 You could find services in the `application/services` folder.
-Here is the main logic of the application. <br />
+Here is the main logic of the application. <Br />
-Configuration packages lives in the `application/configuraion` folder. <br />
+Configuration packages lives in the `application/configuraion` folder. <Br />
 Services packages lives in the `application/packages` folder.
 All shared login you could put there.

 ## Infrastructure